 - Daily start times for 1st or 2nd period classes are later than our standard schedule. - HS students do not need to report until their first scheduled class or homeroom, whichever comes first.
-They will also be permitted to leave after their last class is over. - To avoid clustering, students will not be allowed into the MS/HS building until 5 minutes before the start time of class, with the exception of breakfast service. - Should the middle and high schools shift to a full return, the regular bell schedule and letter day calendar will be utilized.
+They will also be permitted to leave after their last class is over. - To avoid clustering, students will not be allowed into the MS/HS building until 5 minutes before the start time of class, with the exception of breakfast service.

-Daniel Warren and F. E. Bellows (F, H, R)
+Daniel Warren and F. E. Bellows

-The start and end times for both elementary schools will remain unchanged.
-Pick up and drop off locations and routines may be grade-specific and will be communicated to families prior to the start of the school year.
+The start and end times for both elementary schools have Pick up and drop off locations and routines may be grade-specific and will be communicated to families prior to the start of the school year.